Termination Analysis of Linear-Constraint Programs: Lexicographic-Linear Ranking Functions

 As for the upper bound on the depth of \adfgllrfs, \citet{ADFG:2010} show that it is $\min(n,k)$.
 This means that for \slc loops, \adfgllrfs have the same power as \lrfs since $\min(n,1)=1$ is an upper bound on the depth of the \adfgllrf in this case.

 The problem of deciding existence of an \adfgllrf of a given depth is simply solved by bounding the number of iterations of the while-loop in Algorithm~\ref{alg:llrfsyn_gen}.

-The problem of finding an \adfgllrf when starting from a polyhedral set of initial set of state $\poly{S}_0$, and that of general \cfgs are the same as in the case of \bgllrf.
+The problem of finding an \adfgllrf when starting from a polyhedral set of initial state $\poly{S}_0$, and that of general \cfgs are the same as in the case of \bgllrf.
 The difference is only in the kind of \qlrf that we infer.

 \begin{remark} Let us change the algorithm of \adfgllrf as described above, to require the \adfg-\qlrf to be non-negative only on the transitions under considerations instead of all transitions, but still work at the level of paths.
 We get a new kind of \llrfs that are weaker than \bgllrfs and stronger than \adfgllrfs.
 The definition would be like \bgllrfs, but requires each path to be completely ranked by some $\rho_i$.
-We believe that this definition of \llrfs was been used by \citet{ADFG:2010}, despite of being more intuitive, because they wanted the \llrfs to satisfy additional properties that would allow them to construct a bound on the number of execution steps.
-This definition has been used by~\citet{BrockschmidtE0F16} for inferring complexity bounds. \end{remark}
+We believe that this definition of \llrfs has not been used by \citet{ADFG:2010}, despite of being more intuitive, because they wanted the \llrfs to satisfy additional properties that would allow them to construct a bound on the number of execution steps. \end{remark}

 The next type of \llrfs is due to~\citet{BMS05a}, which is more general than~\adfgllrfs and not comparable to \bgllrf~(\ie, there are loops that have one kind of \llrf but not the other).

 \begin{definition} Given an \mlc $\transitions_1\cup\cdots\cup\transitions_k\subseteq\rats^{2n}$, we say that $\tau=\tuple{\rho_1,\dots,\rho_d}$ is a \bmsllrf (of depth $d$) for the loop, if for every $\transitions_\ell$ there is $1 \le i \le d$ such that the following hold for any $\vec{x}'' \in \transitions_\ell$